TomasHubelbauer/webgl-op-1/README.md

 practice WebGL programming in a goal-driven way.

 - Rename `cube-textured` to `cube-droste`
-- Add `.vscode` with workspace extension suggestion for `slevesque.shader` and drop if from the README
 - Create a scene with multiple objects in it
 - Create a scene with an cube with a recession in one of its faces whose rect is a different color (more complex tesselation topology and color mapping in